Azure Monitor Logs data security

-The Log Analytics software development and service team's information security and governance program supports its business requirements and adheres to laws and regulations as described at Microsoft Azure Trust Center and Microsoft Trust Center Compliance.
-How Log Analytics establishes security requirements, identifies security controls, manages, and monitors risks are also described there.
-Annually, we review polices, standards, procedures, and guidelines.
+The Azure Monitor software development and service team's information security and governance program supports its business requirements and adheres to laws and regulations as described at Microsoft Azure Trust Center and Microsoft Trust Center Compliance.
+How Azure Monitor Logs establishes security requirements, identifies security controls, manages, and monitors risks are also described there.
+Annually, we review policies, standards, procedures, and guidelines.

 Each development team member receives formal application security training.
 Internally, we use a version control system for software development.
 Each software project is protected by the version control system.

-Microsoft has a security and compliance team that oversees and assesses all services in Microsoft.
-Information security officers make up the team and they are not associated with the engineering teams that develops Log Analytics.
+Microsoft has a security and compliance team that oversees and assesses all services at Microsoft.
+Information security officers make up the team and they are not associated with the engineering teams that develop Log Analytics.
 The security officers have their own management chain and conduct independent assessments of products and services to ensure security and compliance.

 Microsoft's board of directors is notified by an annual report about all information security programs at Microsoft.